billkarsh/SpikeGLX/Markdown/page.md

 > Alternatively, run SpikeGLX_NISIM.exe if you don't need/want any NI-DAQ dependencies.

-> SpikeGLX is currently a 32-bit application.
+> SpikeGLX for phase3A and phase3B1 is currently a 32-bit application.
 If you have any difficulty launching it in 64-bit Windows, try:
 >
 > 1. Right-click on the application icon
 > 2. Choose Properties